f78bono/deep-cine-cardiac-mri/README.md

 A detailed description of each argument can be found in the source code.

 ## Evaluation
-A qualitative assessment of the models was perfomed by visualing the reconstructed output along with the absolute error between normalised target and output.
+A qualitative assessment of the models was perfomed by direct observation of the reconstructed output along with the absolute error between normalised target and output.
 Check this [notebook](./notebooks/reconstruction_visualisation.ipynb) for a visual comparison of the different model outputs.